KaOSx/kaosx.github.io/_docs/chrooting.md

 ```
 fdisk -l
 ```
-If it is a LUKS encrypted device, get the name with:

 Create a directory where you would like to mount the device or partition, then mount it: